-A single database can either be created in the provisioned or serverless (preview) compute tier.
+A single database can either be created in the provisioned or serverless compute tier.

-- A single database in the provisioned compute tier has a defined amount of pre-allocated compute resources plus a set of memory and storage resources using one of two purchasing models.
+- A single database in the provisioned compute tier is pre-allocated a fixed amount of compute resources including CPU and memory using one of two purchasing models.

-- A single database in the serverless compute tier has a range of compute resources that are auto-scaled plus a specified amount of memory per core, and a specified amount of storage resources and is only available in the vCore-based purchasing models.
+- A single database in the serverless compute tier has a range of compute resources including CPU and memory that are auto-scaled and is only available in the vCore-based purchasing models.